brunosouza-justauto/eng/memory-bank/progress.md

 - Set Types menu is missing many available options
 - New exercise addition doesn't auto-expand set options
 - Some API-sourced text may still contain encoding issues in rare cases

+## Recent Improvements
+- Added automatic detection of when all sets are completed (100% progress)
+- Implemented a congratulatory completion dialog when the final set is marked as done
+- Enhanced the dialog interaction to automatically save the workout when the user confirms
+- Eliminated the unnecessary rest timer after the final set